kodaho/manen/docs/source/index.rst

 .. image:: https://img.shields.io/badge/status-in%20development-yellow?style=for-the-badge

-:py:mod:`manen` is a package built around Selenium to ....
+:py:mod:`manen` is a package built to extend Selenium user experience.

-In simple terms, it will let you design production-ready application based on Selenium.
+Among the core features, you can find:

+- an implementation of the page object modelling
+- a class which completes :py:class:`~selenium.webdriver.remote.webdriver.WebDriver`
+- some helpers to manage resources usually required by Selenium
+- a function to easily find and isolate DOM elements inside a page

+More details in `About the project > Why such package? </about.html#why-such-package>`_ .

+This package will allow you to write more concise, flexible and powerful code compared to what you could do by using only Selenium.
+For example, here is a comparison of the same code with and without ``manen``:

 .. tab:: With manen